RobSullivan/pmc-ref/CONTRIBUTING.md

 Here are a set of guidelines that outline how you can contribute.

-This project adheres to the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/3/0/), please read this first.
-Ta.
+This project has a code of conduct which can be read at https://github.com/RobSullivan/pmc-ref/CODE_OF_CONDUCT.md.

 Issues can be reported to me at robertjsullivan.esq@gmail.com.